Acquired human cytomegalovirus

 • Some investigators consider Alzheimer disease, Parkinson disease, amyotrophic lateral sclerosis, and multiple system atrophy to be prion-like diseases in which a particular misfolded protein converts a normal form of the protein to the misfolded one that aggregates and allows it to propagate and spread throughout the CNS.

-Fatal familial insomnia was first described in 1986 (43).
-In 1992 fatal familial insomnia patients were demonstrated to carry a mutation in the PrP gene, PRNP, as is the case with individuals with other forms of familial prion diseases; for this reason, fatal familial insomnia was proposed to be a prion disease (56).
-The transmission of fatal familial insomnia to experimental animals has confirmed its inclusion in this group of diseases (77).
-A noninherited disease, called fatal sporadic insomnia, with a similar clinical and pathological phenotype to fatal familial insomnia has also been described (52; 01).
+Fatal familial insomnia was first described in 1986 (51).
+In 1992 patients with fatal familial insomnia were demonstrated to carry a mutation in the PrP gene, PRNP, as is the case with individuals with other forms of familial prion diseases; for this reason, fatal familial insomnia was proposed to be a prion disease (65).
+The transmission of fatal familial insomnia to experimental animals has confirmed its inclusion in this group of diseases (87).
+A noninherited disease, called fatal sporadic insomnia, with a similar clinical and pathological phenotype to fatal familial insomnia has also been described (60; 01).
 The prion diseases became more visible because of an epidemic of bovine spongiform encephalopathy (“mad cow” disease), found primarily in the United Kingdom, and the subsequent emergence of variant Creutzfeldt-Jakob disease.
 Variant Creutzfeldt-Jakob disease is thought to result from oral transmission of the bovine spongiform encephalopathy agent to humans.
 In addition, the recognition of chronic wasting disease as a prion disease of deer and elk in the United States has focused attention on prion diseases.

 Prion diseases present as multiple conditions (Table 1).